 The popularity of the sell-out Festival of Speed, Revival and Members' Meeting events have cemented Goodwood's reputation as one of the key motorsport venues in the modern era.

-The Goodwood Members’ Meeting is a new style of motor racing event, conceived by The Duke of Richmond to recreate the atmosphere and camaraderie of the original BARC Members’ Meetings held ‘in period’ at Goodwood through the 1950s and 1960s.
+Goodwood’s motorsport opening weekend recreates the atmosphere and camaraderie of the original BARC Meetings held at Goodwood through the 1950s and 1960s.

 An impossibly heady mix of cars, stars and motor sport royalty come together over four superb days for the Festival of Speed.
 The largest event of its kind, the event gathers together the planet’s rarest and most glamorous cars.